 Custodial Credit Risk - Continued.
+At year-end, the entire amount of the bank balance of the deposits was covered by federal depository or equivalent insurance and and represents cash at paying agent for debt service payments.
 For an investment, this is the risk that in the event of the failure of the counterparty, the Library will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
 The Library's investment policy does not address custodial credit risk for investments.